 Immigrant Visa Categories and the Visa Bulletin

-If you look at the Visa Bulletin, you will see that immigrant visa numbers are broken down into two main groupings: Family-Sponsored Preferences and Employment-Based Preferences.
-The Bulletin also lists a “Diversity Immigrant” category, which we will discuss below.
+If you look at the Visa Bulletin, you will see that immigrant visa numbers are broken down into two main groupings: family-sponsored Preferences and employment-based preferences.
+The Bulletin also lists a “diversity immigrant” category, which we will discuss below.
 Under each grouping, you will see that there are more specific subcategories.

 Family-Sponsored Preference Categories

-The categories listed under Family-Sponsored Preferences are First, Second, Third, and Fourth.
+The categories listed under family-sponsored Preferences are First, Second, Third, and Fourth.
 Each category is defined in the Visa Bulletin.
-Unless otherwise noted, the word “Children” refers to unmarried sons or daughters under the age of 21.
+Unless otherwise noted, the word “children” refers to unmarried sons or daughters under the age of 21.

-As you can see, immediate relatives have the shortest route to attaining permanent residence.
-If you are a foreign national seeking permanent residence and are lucky enough to have an immediate relative relationship with a U.S. citizen, you will have access to the path of least resistance.
+In terms of the “easiest” path to a green card through the family-based immigration route, immediate relatives (children under 21, spouses, and parents) of U.S. citizens have the least difficult path.
+Immigrant visa numbers are immediately available to them, so the Visa Bulletin cutoff dates do not apply to them.
+If you are a foreign national seeking permanent residence and are lucky enough to have an immediate-relative relationship with a U.S. citizen, you will have access to the path of least resistance.

 Employment-Based Preference Categories

 The overall concept for the employment-based preference categories is not too different from the family-based categories.
-The Visa Bulletin breaks down the specific employment-based immigrant visa categories available under the laws and specifies priority dates for each category.
+The Visa Bulletin breaks down the specific employment-based immigrant visa categories available under the laws and specifies cutoff dates for each category.

 Diversity Visa Immigration

-Permanent residence in the United States is not easily acquired, but there are certain paths which make the time you need to wait for a green card much shorter.
+Permanent residence in the United States is not easily acquired, but there are certain paths that make the time you need to wait for a green card much shorter.
 Speak with a licensed immigration attorney about the potential routes you might take to acquiring a green card.